mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

     - A good story has 3 elements:
         - It appeals to people's rational and emotional sides.
         - It takes complicated ideas and makes them simple.
-        - It reminds people of the problem that's being solved—it focuses on the why.
+        - It reminds people of the problem that's being solved-it focuses on the why.
     - Jobs used analogies which gives customers superpowers.
 For example, Nest's rewarded customers who signed up for energy saving program by calling it a Rush Hour Rewards.
 It was easy to understand.
     - Your version (V1) product should be disruptive, not evolutionary.
 But disruption alone will not guarantee success, you can't ignore the fundamentals of execution because you think all you need is a brilliant disruption.
 Assuming V1 was at least a critical success, the second version of your product is an evolution of first.
 Refine what you've made.
         - Evolution: a small, incremental step make something better.